Folk Music and Morris Sides

 Last but certainly not least, is our commitment to Folk Clubs

 We know that there are still an amazing number of folk clubs around the country.
-The dedication and interest of the club organisers and committees provide many new performers with the opportunity to get their music heard and discovered.
-Even in these days of Open Mic nights, folk clubs are there to support music and song and importantly offer a social aspect to members and regulars who attend weekly or monthly.
+The dedication and interest of the club organisers and committees provide many new performers with geat opportunities.
+Folk clubs are there to support music and song and importantly offer a social aspect to members and regulars who attend weekly or monthly.

 Having run a folk club for a while back in the late 1980’s, we realise and appreciate all the hard work which has to be put in to keep a club running.
 It’s actually got harder since we ran a club.
 There are more rules and regulations, insurance and health and safety to take into account these days and I applaude organisers for their dedication and commitment to folk music.